 Appropriate Staffing

 Hospitals are paid and certified to render health care to members of the public.
 Because of this, they have a legal obligation to meet a duty of care when rendering these services.
 Hospitals must have sufficient staff to provide appropriate care to patients.
-This means that a sufficient number of doctors and surgeons must be available to make diagnosis and perform medical procedures.
+This means that a sufficient number of doctors and surgeons must be available to make a diagnosis and perform medical procedures.
 Nursing staff must also be sufficient to meet patients' needs, to execute doctors' orders, and to perform regular checks on patient health.
 Janitorial and maintenance staff, too, must be sufficient to keep clean premises in working order.
 Failures to provide any of these services can make a hospital liable for financial losses a patient sustains as a result of insufficient staffing.

 Nor is it enough for a hospital to simply employ a sufficient number of staff members.
 The staff members who render patient care must be qualified to do so.
 For complicated cases, this may require doctors who are board-certified in a particular specialty or have specialized experience in a particular area of medicine.
 Patients in Intensive Care Units and cardiac units often require a higher level of care which is best provided by a specialist in the relevant area of medicine.
 Similarly, nursing care in these units may require a higher level of experience or education.
 Nurses, too, can become qualified to render cardiac or intensive care nursing services.
 Patients can be injured by improper diagnoses or treatments, or nursing care which did not meet their medical needs.
 If a hospital hired inexperienced staff to work in these critical units, it can be found negligent for medical malpractice committed by its doctors or nurses.